etn-ccis/blui-react-workflows/login-workflow/docs/existing-project-migration.md

 #### Add new actions

 We have added few more actions in registraionUIActions such as `acceptEula`, `requestRegistrationCode`, `createPassword`, and `setAccountDetails`.
-For more details you can check implementation of Example app's [registraionUIActions](https://github.com/etn-ccis/blui-react-workflows/blob/dev/login-workflow/example/src/actions/RegistrationUIActions.tsx).
+For more details you can check implementation of Example app's [RegistraionUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/RegistrationUIActions.tsx).

 ### Update you App.tsx

-In latest workflow package `SecurityContextProvider`, `useSecurityActions` are not availble instead of this you need to use app context.
+In latest workflow package `SecurityContextProvider`, `useSecurityActions` are not availble instead of this you need to use app context manage app state.
+Also we have removed `AuthNavigationContainer`

-#### Update AuthUIContextProvider
+#### Update AuthContextProvider
 In earlier package we were passing `registrationActions` prop to `AuthUIContextProvider`.
-In latest we have divided our context provider into  `AuthUIContextProvider` and `RegistrationContextProvider`.
+In latest package we have removed `AuthUIContextProvider` and divided our context provider into  `AuthUIContextProvider` and `RegistrationContextProvider`.

 #### Router Setup
 In latest workflow you need to setup your own routing.
 For detail information please follow [Routing Guide](https://github.com/etn-ccis/blui-react-workflows/tree/master/login-workflow/docs/Routing.md)